TuftsCTSI/SyntheticOMOP/README.md

 To override, set `visit_concept_id` on any event for that date.
 To create a multi-day visit, set `visit_end_date` on any event for that date.

+### Locations and care sites

+Locations are declared in a top-level `locations` list.
+Patients can reference a location by `location`.
+Care sites are declared in a top-level `care_sites` list.
+Each care site may reference a declared location and a place-of-service concept alias.
+Events can reference a care site by `care_site_id`.
+All location and care site references are validated when the config is loaded.

 ## Scenario configs

 Example configs are in `assets/`: